-The Chicago Hispanic Health Coalition’s mission is to promote healthy behavior and prevent chronic disease and health disparities in the Hispanic communities of metropolitan Chicago.
-CHHC improves health in Hispanic communities by sponsoring culturally appropriate, evidence-based health education classes, and by providing a forum for policy development.
+The Coalition is collaborating with the following organizations to help achieve our mission to promote healthy behavior and prevent chronic disease and health disparities in the Hispanic communities of metropolitan Chicago.

 "The Illinois Tobacco Quitline is a FREE resource for tobacco users who want to quit for good.
 Our registered nurses, respiratory therapists, and certified tobacco-treatment counselors are on call 7 days a week, 7AM-11PM to answer all your tobacco-related questions and provide the support you need to break the habit.
 Habla español?
 We serve a diverse client base, with Spanish-speaking counselors and live translation services for more than 200 languages."

 ¡Vive tu vida!
 Get Up!
 Get Moving! is the nation’s premier annual Hispanic family physical activity and healthy lifestyle event. ¡Vive tu vida!
 Get Up!
 Get Moving!® is for people of all ages and all sizes.

 These FREE events feature fun and excitement for the whole family, free health screenings, healthy snacks, and prize drawings. ¡Vive tu vida!
 Get Up!
 Get Moving!® has activity stations for soccer, tennis, baseball, basketball, dance, aerobics, yoga and much more!